nauman-khaan/Awesome-Bruno-Alternatives/README.md

 # 🌟 Awesome Bruno Alternatives

 Curated list of the best **Bruno alternatives** for API testing, documentation, and developer workflow.
-Inspired by the **“Awesome XXX” repositories** idea, this repo collects tools, platforms, and AI assistants that can replace or complement Bruno.
+Inspired by the **“Awesome Bruno Alternatives” repositories** idea, this repo collects tools, platforms, and AI assistants that can replace or complement Bruno.

 ---